minvws/nl-rdo-woo-web/docs/technical.md

 #### Path: /src/Message

 Holds all messages that are used for the rabbitMQ queue.
 Each type of message corresponds to a ingest task.
-There are for instance currently a PDF ingester (ie IngestPdfMessage) and an Audio ingester (ie IngestAudioMessage).
+There is for instance a PDF ingester (ie IngestPdfMessage) and an MetadataOnly ingester (ie IngestMetadataOnlyMessage).

 These messages are send through the rabbitMQ queue and are consumed by the worker.